 }

-After you have included the necessary headers (1) you can use a memory pool (2).
-The header namespace_alias.hpp gives you automatically the alias for the long namespace names foonathan::memory.
+After you have included the necessary headers (1), you can use a memory pool (2).
+The header namespace_alias.hpp automatically gives you the alias for the long namespace names foonathan::memory.
 The constructor has two parameters.
 The first one is the size of each block in the free list, the so-called node size.
 The second one is the size of the big memory block, which will be divided into 4KiB parts.

 The RawAllocator

 In a previous chapter, the concept of the Allocator was presented.
 With it, you can adjust the memory requirements of the STL containers.
-The allocator concepts are not so easy to get and it combines the creation of the object with the allocation of the memory.
+The allocator concepts are not so easy to get, and it combines the creation of the object with the allocation of the memory.
 That is usually not necessary.
-Most of the times you only want to adjust how the memory is managed.
+Most of the time, you only want to adjust how the memory is managed.
 This is the use case for RawAllocator.

 A RawAllocator has the following interface: